How to Keep Your Feet Healthy if You Have Diabetes

 Keeping the injury clean and dry.
 Even if you only get a small cut on your foot, diabetes slows down the healing process, increasing your risk of infection.
 To avoid infection, keeping the injury clean, dry, and protected is key.
 That means cleaning it daily per your doctor’s advice and keeping it covered with a clean bandage and dressing.

 Staying off of it.
 Whether you have a spontaneous fracture or a foot ulcer, removing any pressure from the area will help speed up healing.
-That could involve wearing special shoes or orthotics that reduce pressure on a particular part of the foot, using a brace or walking with crutches.
+That could involve wearing special shoes or orthotics that reduce pressure on a particular part of the foot, using a brace, or walking with crutches.

 Antibiotics and debridement.
 Two additional steps can reduce your risk of infection.
 Antibiotics are prescribed to fight any present infection and debridement involves removing any calluses, infected or dead tissue, and foreign debris from the wound.
 This should be under the guidance of a well-trained podiatrist or wound physician.

 Assisted wound closure.
 For foot ulcers that won’t heal on their own, a procedure called vacuum-assisted wound closure can be used.
 This procedure uses a device that decreases air pressure around the wound, which helps reduce swelling and pull the edges of the ulcer together.